jperez3/digitalocean-tf/t1/README.md

   - You can review the output of the `user_data` script by running `cat /var/log/cloud-init-output.log`
   - Once you're done, run `exit`

+* You can also log into the [DigitalOcean](https://cloud.digitalocean.com/login) control panel to check out your droplet

 #### Destroying the droplet

 After you've shown a loved one and they say "that's very nice, but I'm busy right now", it's time to destroy the droplet.